Comparing Stabilis Solutions (SLNG) & Its Peers

 |2.28

-Stabilis Solutions presently has a consensus target price of $8.00, indicating a potential upside of 67.01%.
-As a group, “Natural gas distribution” companies have a potential upside of 0.94%.
-Given Stabilis Solutions’ stronger consensus rating and higher possible upside, equities analysts plainly believe Stabilis Solutions is more favorable than its peers.
+Stabilis Solutions currently has a consensus price target of $8.00, suggesting a potential upside of 72.79%.
+As a group, “Natural gas distribution” companies have a potential upside of 5.67%.
+Given Stabilis Solutions’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Stabilis Solutions is more favorable than its peers.

 Summary